Scenario-Based Testing of Automated Robotic Systems

 Bachelor's Thesis - 2023

-Extraktion von formal Analysierbaren Fahrdaten aus Computerspielen am Beispiel von GTA V
+Extraktion von formal Analysierbaren Fahrdaten aus Computerspielen am Beispiel von Videospielen

 Bachelor's Thesis - 2023